aracitdev/cppqoi/README.md

 # cppqoi
 [![Language](https://img.shields.io/badge/language-C++-blue.svg)](https://isocpp.org/)

  A c++ header only QOI (quite okay image format) implementation.
-This implementation does not support streaming image data, however it likely will in the future.
+This implementation does not support stream encoding image data, however it likely will in the future.

  ## API